DirectX: DirectX 11

 Microsoft unveiled DirectX 11 at the Gamefest 08 event in Seattle.
 The Final Platform Update launched for Windows Vista on October 27, 2009, which was a week after the initial release of Windows 7, which launched with Direct3D 11 as a base standard.

-Major scheduled features including GPGPU support (DirectCompute), and Direct3D 11 with tessellation support and improved multi-threading support to assist video game developers in developing games that better utilize multi-core processors.
+Major scheduled features including GPGPU software support (DirectCompute), and Direct3D 11 with tessellation support and improved multi-threading support to assist video game developers in developing games that better utilize multi-core processors.
 Parts of the new API such as multi-threaded resource handling can be supported on Direct3D 9/10/10.1-class hardware.
 Hardware tessellation and Shader Model 5.0 require Direct3D 11 supporting hardware.
-Microsoft has since released the Direct3D 11 Technical Preview.
 Direct3D 11 is a strict superset of Direct3D 10.1 — all hardware and API features of version 10.1 are retained, and new features are added only when necessary for exposing new functionality.
 This helps to keep backwards compatibility with previous versions of DirectX.

 Four updates for DirectX 11 were released: